-- 5.3.1 The role of the safeguarding trustee is to provide support and challenge to both the Safeguarding Director of Education at the trust and the school DSL.
+- 9.3.1 The role of the safeguarding trustee is to provide support and challenge to both the Director of Education (Trust DSL) and the school DSL.
 The safeguarding trustee will scrutinise the management of safeguarding so that the safety and wellbeing of the children can continuously improve.
-Further details are set out in the trust governance handbook, however, key roles includes: - understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2023 - supporting and challenging the DSL and the Safeguarding Director of Education on the standards of safeguarding at both the school and the trust - confirming that consistent and compliant safeguarding practice takes place across the school and the trust - reporting to the board of trustees about the standard of safeguarding in the school and the trust - 5.3.2 The Safeguarding Director of Education and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices at the trust.
+Key roles includes: - 9.3.1.1 understanding the requirements of the Keeping Children Safe in Education 2024 - 9.3.1.2 supporting and challenging the standards of safeguarding trust wide - 9.3.1.3 confirming that consistent and compliant safeguarding practice takes place across the trust - 9.3.1.4 reporting to the board of trustees about the standard of safeguarding in the trust - 9.3.2 The Director of Education (Trust DSL) and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices at the trust.